cheminfo/sdf-creator/README.md

 ## require('sdf-creator') (array, options)

 options:
-* crlf : end of line separator, by default '\n'
+* eol : end of line separator, by default '\n'
-* molfileAttributeName : name of the attribute containing the molfile, by default: 'molfile'
+* molfilePropertyName : name of the property containing the molfile, by default: 'molfile'

 ## Test